 How will the accelerating impact of networked technology and people change our lives and our world?

-Researchers at Elon University and the Pew Research Internet, Science & Technology Project have conducted canvassings of experts in 2004, 2006, 2008, 2012, 2014 and 2016, asking them to share their expectations for the future based on trends at the time.
-They are offered a series of questions or scenarios with which they can choose to agree or disagree, and they are asked to elaborate on their remarks in written responses that provide insights into issues.
+Researchers at Elon University and the Pew Research Internet & Technology Project have conducted canvassings of experts in 2004, 2006, 2008, 2012, 2014, 2016, 2017, 2018, 2019 asking them to share their expectations for the future based on trends at the time.
+Respondents are offered a series of questions or a set of scenarios with which they can choose to agree or disagree, and they are asked to elaborate on their remarks in written responses that provide insights into challenges and opportunities of the digital future.
 The links below will lead you to data from these canvassings.
 Each data set includes each official Pew-Elon report, plus an exclusive look at every answer submitted, thousands of quotable predictions shared by respondents.

-Five questions were answered by more than 1,500 experts in the summer of 2016.
-A series of five reports tied to data from this canvassing is being published by Imagining the Internet and Pew Research over the first quarter of 2017.
-The series illuminates hopes and significant concerns revealed in thousands of predictive comments about the likely future.
+Five questions were answered by more than 1,500 experts in an online survey during the summer of 2016.
+A series of five reports tied to data from this canvassing were published by Imagining the Internet and Pew Research throughout 2017.
+The series illuminated hopes and significant concerns revealed in thousands of predictive comments about the likely future.
 The five topics of the reports are: likely impacts of algorithms, big data and predictive analytics; issues tied to trends in content and tone of online discourse via social media; security and issues with the embedded Internet and the Internet of Things; global trust in the Internet; and future training for future jobs.

 Eight reports tied to data from Future Survey VI were published by Imagining the Internet and Pew Research over the course of 2014.
 The series, published to coincide with the 25th anniversary of the World Wide Web, was titled Digital Life in 2025.
 This collection of expert’s opinions about the overall impact of the Internet by 2025 includes predictive statements by more than 1,600 people who shared comments about the likely future, including separate reports on: security, privacy, and civil liberties; the embedded Internet, wearables, and the Internet of Things; artificial intelligence and robotics applications; the potential for cyber attacks; looming threats to the Internet; killer apps of the future; and the overall likely future of digital life in 2025.